 1. Join the Mailing List and Receive your Welcome Email

 Fill in the form below to register for the sketchbook challenge email list.
 (Note: You will already be on the list if you took part in Jan 2018, 2019 or 2020).
 You will receive a welcome email straight away.
 For 30 days you will be challenged to pick up a pencil, pen or other drawing device and draw in your sketchbook.
-In the email I will give you a simple subject matter or prompt to work from.
 Some will be a word or object to draw from, others will explain a technique / provide an exercise to try and some have a more open-ended theme.
 PLEASE NOTE: Because this challenge is complete (01-30.04.20), you will need to access the prompts via this page of my website here:

 2. Join the Facebook Group